okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/archive-registration-inline-hook/main/index.md

     * **Authorization Secret** = `Basic YWRtaW46c3VwZXJzZWNyZXQ=`
 6. Click **Save**.

-The Registration Inline Hook is now set up with a status of active.
+The Registration Inline Hook is now set up with an active status.

 > **Note:** You can also set up an inline hook using an API.
 See [Inline Hooks Management API](/docs/reference/api/inline-hooks/#create-inline-hook).